“Sculpture is an art of the open air. Daylight, sunlight is necessary to it…”

 The church is significant on several levels:

 - It was the first of 12 new churches to be built in Rennes after the war.
-The architectural competition held in 1956 specified the design of a building with a capacity to seat 800 that should be “prestigious, innovative, and in harmony with the development of the Rue de Nantes district”.
+The architectural competition held in 1956 specified the design of a building with a capacity to seat 800 that should be “prestigious, innovative, and in harmony with the development of the rue de Nantes district”.
 It also had to be achievable for the lowest possible cost!

 - It was the first church in Rennes on which Yves Perrin and Francis Pellerin collaborated.
 They subsequently worked together on the church of Saint Clément (Cleunay, 1962), the church of Saint Laurent (Maurepas, 1963), and the church of Saint Benoît (Blosne, the area known as Zup Sud, 1971).

 - The church of Saint Yves represented a manifesto of Francis Pellerin’s aesthetic and spiritual approach: it was the reason Suzanne Pellerin wished for her husband’s funeral to be held there in 1998.
 At the time of its construction, Pellerin was heavily influenced by the Russian avant-garde.
 He was a keen reader of the review L’Art Sacré, edited by Father Couturier, as well as the reviews Art d’aujourd’hui and Architecture d’aujourd’hui.
-Although his home was in Rennes, he still had his atelier on rue du Moulin-de-Beurre (which no longer exists) in Paris’s 14th arrondissement, neighbouring those of Émile Gilioli and Ossip Zadkine.
+Although his home was in Rennes, he still had his atelier on rue du Moulin-de-Beurre (present-day rue du Texel) in Paris’s 14th arrondissement, neighbouring those of Émile Gilioli and Ossip Zadkine.
 At the Villa Medici he had spent time with well-known architects.
 He was familiar with Notre-Dame du Haut (Ronchamp) and the priory of Sainte-Marie de La Tourette (Éveux), two major works by Le Corbusier.
 It was therefore in a spirit of a synthesis of art forms, shared by Yves Perrin, that he created a “climate of shapes, signs and colours conducive to prayer and meditation”.

 Works began in March 1957 and the consecration ceremony led by Cardinal Roques was held in May 1958.
 Francis Pellerin’s contributions included a door in polychrome wood with a geometric abstract composition, a stained-glass window, a baptistry, an altar in slate, an altarpiece of Christ crucified in wood, and statues of the Virgin and Saint Yves.
 He also created an abstract Stations of the Cross in polychrome wood, and spoke of “ideograms that could benefit mediation”.